ccp4/dimple/index.md

 **Scoring blobs** --
 it is rather simplistic now, we need to work on it

+**Anomalous difference map** -- instead (or in addition) to searching for unmodelled blobs, Dimple may be used to find blobs in anomalous difference map (option `--anode`).
+The map, which is generated with SHELX/AnoDe, highlights metal and sulfur atoms.
+It is used to validate MR results or to check for the presence of metals.

 **Generating pictures** --
 we have an option (`-f`) to generate static